MikeBeller/janet-playground/README.md

 Intended to enable sharing of "runnable" example code in the Janet community.

-Currently the janet.wasm artifact produced here implements the "playground" functionality in [JanetDocs](https://janetdocs.com/playground)
+Currently the janet.wasm artifact produced here is used by the "playground" functionality in [JanetDocs](https://janetdocs.com/playground)

 ## Installation